Tyill/connector/README.md

 # signal-connector

-A lightweight "signals and slots" like in Qt.
+A lightweight "signals and slots".
 One header only.

 ## Example of use